 - 2018: Seán Allan and Sebastian Heiduschke, eds., Re-Imagining DEFA: East German Cinema in its National and Transnational Contexts, Forum for Modern Language Studies, 54:3 (July 2018), p.
 376.

 - 2015: Mary Cosgrove, Born Under Auschwitz: Melancholy Traditions in Postwar German Literature.
 Forum for Modern Language Studies, 51:4 (October 2015), pp. 497-8.

 - 2015: Carole Sweeney, Michel Houellebecq and the Literature of Despair.
 Forum for Modern Language Studies, 51:4 (October 2015), pp. 504-5.

 Translations [selected, German to English]:

 - 2008: Sigrid Rieuwerts, Cultural Narratology [500-page monograph on ballads and narrative theory; English edition forthcoming] (German ed.
 Trier: Wissenschaftlicher Verlag, 2006).

 - 2006: D. Schmitt & F. T. Dausend, 'Empirical Findings on the Tax CAPM for the German Capital Market' [article], Social Science Research Network, February 2007.

-In the two years prior to his appointment at QMUL, Dr Wilks has promoted German studies to students from two sixth forms by devising and presenting German literature and translation sessions.
+Since 2017, Dr Wilks has promoted German studies to students from two sixth forms by devising and presenting German literature and translation sessions.
 He also designed and hosted a French-medium Routes Into Languages workshop on an A-Level set film in 2018 for students and teachers from several Welsh schools.
 At QMUL, Dr Wilks has presented on Film in Modern Languages to two groups of visiting school pupils and teachers to an academic outreach event organised by The Access Project.